 I have coupled many a Sunday night at the American Legion Post with a Sunday afternoon visit to Marjorie Eliot’s Parlour Jazz recital.
 I walk from her place to this one — it’s about a mile and a half, mostly downhill and mostly beneath old shade trees lining the embankment that edges Edgecombe Avenue.

 At the American Post I get to hear jazz played the old-fashioned way, — the sound of Harlem in the ’30s, ’40s and ’50s.
 In a row of brownstones on 132nd Street, down a few steps to the ground floor, is where musicians and jazzers from Harlem, and tourists from all over the world gather.

 The nearest train station is 135 Street on the A or C Train (Blue).

 The house band — the Harlem Groove Band — was created by Seleno Clarke, a legend on the Hammond B3.

-He died just after Christmas 2017.
-He was 88 years old.
+He died just after Christmas 2017 at 88 years of age.
 His death is a saddening loss to the Harlem Jazz scene.
 I attended his memorial concert, a reminder of this.